 To register for a Research Network Membership, first create your CGScholar account.
 If you anticipate publishing your article or book submission with Common Ground, please use the same email address you provided us when you submitted your work for publication.

 To register for a Research Network Membership, first navigate to the "About" section of the desired Research Network (links are provided on left side of this page).
 Then, select "Become a Member."
 Scroll down to and select "Join the Network."
 This will lead you into CGScholar, where you will select the "Network Membership" button.
-After completing payment for your membership fee, you will be granted your one-year personal electronic subscription to the complete journal collection and book imprint and have access to the other Research Network membership benefits listed above.
+After completing payment for your membership fee, you will be granted your one-year personal electronic subscription to the complete journal collection and book imprint and have access to the other Research Network membership benefits listed below.

 You may register for a Research Network Membership at any time.
 If you are registering for a membership as part of the publication process, you may wait to register until after the peer review process is complete.